 - Unusual talkativeness.

-Some people experience more severe side effects and warning signs of an overdose, including 1:
+Some people experience more severe side effects and warning signs of an overdose on Xanax, including:1

 - Depression symptoms, such as depressed mood or suicidal thoughts or actions.

 - Difficulty breathing or labored breathing.

 - Hallucinations (seeing, hearing, or feeling things that are not there).

 - Loss of coordination or balance.

 Any of these signs or symptoms can indicate a potential alprazolam overdose or a serious adverse reaction to the drug.
 If a person is overdosing on Xanax, they may have symptoms that include:1,3